 What are balance transfer credit cards?

-Balance transfer credit cards are regular credit cards that allow you to combine your balances from other cards.
-Many balance transfer credit cards sweeten the deal by offering low-interest rates (as low as 0% APR) for a limited time on transferred debt.
+These cards often offer low interest rates (as low as 0% APR) for a limited time on transferred debt.
 Their purpose is to consolidate debt and save you money on interest payments.
-The best balance transfer cards offer an introductory rate of zero percent for periods ranging from 12 to 21 months.
+The best balance transfer cards offer an introductory rate of 0% for periods upwards of 12 months.

 What does 0% APR mean?

 The first thing you need to understand about balance transfers is that a 0% APR does not mean a balance transfer is always free.
-Most balance credit cards charge a transfer fee that ranges from 3 – 5% of the debt balance.
-On a $15,000 debt — which is about the average credit card debt for an American household that carries a balance — that’s $450 to $750 in transfer fees.
+Most balance credit cards charge a transfer fee that ranges from 3% to 5% of the debt balance.
+On a $15,000 debt—which is about the average credit card debt for an American household that carries a balance—that’s $450 to $750 in transfer fees.

 How to use balance transfer credit cards?

 Balance transfer cards have great teaser rates; it doesn’t get much better than 0% APR.
 The problem is once the introductory rate expires, their standard rates are often higher than those of your average credit card.